EPCCed/eidf-docs/docs/services/jhub/quickstart.md

 ## Accessing

 Access the EIDF Notebooks in your browser by opening [https://notebooks.eidf.ac.uk/](https://notebooks.eidf.ac.uk/).
+You must be a member of an active EIDF project and have a user account to use the EIDF Notebook Service.

+![JupyterHub Login Page](../../images/access/jupyterhub-login.png)

-Click on "Login with SAFE".
+Click on "Sign In with SAFE".
 You will be redirected to the SAFE login page.

-![JupyterHub Login Page](../../images/access/jupyterhub-login.png)

 Log into the SAFE if you're not logged in already.
 If you have more than one account you will be presented with the form "Approve Token" and a choice of user accounts for the Notebook Service.